Check Out These 10 Creative Brand Activation Ideas

 You may have noticed a theme here: many of these creative brand activation ideas are pop-up events of some kind.
 That’s because these activities typically take place away from the office and attempt to meet people where they’re at: at a festival, a park, or an urban storefront.

 If you’re looking for a place to host a brand activation activity, try browsing Peerspace to find a unique and memorable venue.
-The Concierge service makes it easy for you to add on catering, event staff, equipment rentals, and more, all with one simple booking.
+Reach out to your space’s friendly local host if you need help arranging catering, event staff, equipment rentals, and more, all with one simple booking.
 A successful brand activation campaign can have a life of its own.
 You won’t just be noticed by the people who directly participate — you might even get featured in articles like this one!